 One of the main aims of the new service was to reduce the environmental impact of food waste by removing it from landfill.
 Rotting food produces the harmful greenhouse gas methane, which is 84 times more polluting than CO2.
-In February, the first month of the new service, 554 tonnes of food were diverted from landfill to an anaerobic digester which generates electricity and agricultural fertiliser.
+In the first 4 months of the new service 2,552 tonnes of food were diverted from landfill to an anaerobic digester which generates electricity and agricultural fertiliser.
 This demonstrates the Council's commitment to a Carbon Neutral Reading by 2030, the wider climate change agenda and is a direct, tangible response to the Climate Emergency declaration of 2019.